wasawi/devart-template/project_posts/2014-03-21-Coding-Efforts.md

 	ofVec3f talCoord;	// volume coords + offset Tal coords for Tal tables.

-#####ofxVolumeSlice
+**ofxVolumeSlice**

 This class loads a volume dataset (by loading a set of tiff images) and computes 3 images representing the 3 sections of the brain.
-In medical tradition those cuts are called Coronal (the one on top) Saggital (middle) and axial (bottom). every time the user selects a poin by clicking on the image the GUI will display the according image slice corresponding to the current selected point of the volume.
+In medical tradition those cuts are called Coronal (the one on top) Saggital (middle) and axial (bottom). every time the user selects a point (done by clicking on the image) the GUI will display the according image slice corresponding to the current selected point of the volume.

-These are the objects that handle the cuts:
+Here are the objects that handle the cuts:

 	//redreaw the volume images
 	void redrawSagittal();